teaconmc/SlideShow/README.md

 ## License

-This project is licensed with the [BSD 3-Clause](https://github.com/jonafanho/SlideShow/blob/master/LICENSE).
+This project is licensed with the [BSD-3-Clause](https://github.com/jonafanho/SlideShow/blob/master/LICENSE).

 ## Questions?
 Comments?
 Complaints?